eRecht24/rechtstexte-sdk/docs/services/get_privacy_policy.md

 $english_html = $privacy_policy->html_en;
 $german_html = $privacy_policy->html_de;
 ```
-**Note: If Request was not successfull, $imprint will be `null`.
+**Note: If Request was not successfull, $privacy_policy will be `null`.
 In this case you may use raw response to get more information**
 ```php
 if (is_null($privacy_policy)) {
     /** @var \ERecht24\Model\Response $response */